davidjcox/django-deepzoom/docs/index.rst

 **DEEPZOOM_PARAMS**

-This is a list of arguments used to initialize the deep zoom creator, including 'tile_size', 'tile_overlap', 'tile_format', 'image_quality', and 'resize_filter' in order.
+This is a dictionary of arguments used to initialize the deep zoom creator, including 'tile_size', 'tile_overlap', 'tile_format', 'image_quality', and 'resize_filter'.
-If undefined, ``{'tile_size': 256, 'tile_overlap': 1, 'tile_format': "jpg",
-'image_quality': 0.85, 'resize_filter': "antialias"}`` is used by default.
+If undefined, ``{'tile_size': 256, 'tile_overlap': 1, 'tile_format': "jpg", 'image_quality': 0.85, 'resize_filter': "antialias"}`` is used by default.

 *tile_size*